dhruvmistry2000/mydocker/terminal-doom-alpine/Readme.md

    docker run -it your-alpine-image-name
    ```

 This will create a lightweight container based on Alpine Linux, ready for your applications.
+You can also find this image on my Docker Hub page: [My Alpine Docker Image](https://hub.docker.com/repository/docker/dhruvmistry200/doom-terminal/general).